 What is the key result?

 KRs are specific.
-Organizations that have successfully used OKRs see to it that they use specific language that is common to all their employees when drafting their key results and objectives.
+Organizations that have successfully used OKRs see that they use specific language that is common to all their employees when drafting their key results and objectives.

 Click here for more information on key results.